Dancing Between Success and Failure: Edit-level Simplification Evaluation using SALSA: Structural Edit Examples

 \section{Structural Edit Examples}

 Examples of each structural edit sub-type are listed in Table \ref{table:structure_edits}.
 We find training annotators to label structure change sub-type improved their ability to identify structure changes.
-Other work \citep{barancikova-bojar-2020-costra}, specifically \citet{stodden-kallmeyer-2022-ts} annotate with a larger array of structural changes, notably including separate directions as distinct categories (e.g. singular → plural \textit{and} plural → singular) and including change in sentiment and personal/impersonal form.
+We include morphological changes (e.g., \textit{tense change}) as structure edits since these typically require multiple disconnected edits to perform and impact sentence-level meaning.
+Additionally, other work \citep{barancikova-bojar-2020-costra}, specifically \citet{stodden-kallmeyer-2022-ts} annotate with a larger array of structural changes, notably including separate directions as distinct categories (e.g. singular → plural \textit{and} plural → singular) and including change in sentiment and personal/impersonal form.
 We exclude these types as they almost never occur in the entirety of the ASSET corpus \citep{cardon-etal-2022-linguistic}.
 However, a case study in Italian simplification \citep{brunato2022linguistically} shows this structural edit distribution may vary when adapted to the needs of other languages.
 Similarly, German simplification often converts genitive to dative noun cases, a feature not seen in English simplification \citep{stodden-kallmeyer-2022-ts}.